-Table 20.
+Table 19.
 Service monitor parameters configured in poller-configuration.xml

-Paramet er Description Requi red Default value retry Number of retries before the service is marked as down option al 0 rrd- repositor y The location to write RRD data.
+Paramet er Description Requi red Default value retry Number of retries before the service is marked as down option al 0 timeout Time in milliseconds to wait for the DHCP response from the server option al 3000 rrd- repositor y The location to write RRD data.
 Generally, you will not want to change this from default option al \$OPENNMS_HOME/share/r rd/response rrd-base- name The name of the RRD file to write (minus the extension, .rrd or .jrb) option al dhcp ds-name This is the name as reference for this particular data source in the RRD file option al dhcp